A Warm Welcome

 - The mobile coffee cart (offering complimentary warm beverages to waiting patients)

 - And more!

 All Cancer Center volunteers receive a special orientation and training to be comfortable in the role.
 No experience is needed.

 Visit mCancer.org/volunteer to learn more.

-The University of Michigan Health System, including the Cancer Center, asks all volunteers to commit for six months.
+Michigan Medicine, including the Cancer Center, asks all volunteers to commit for six months.

 "No matter what their role, our volunteers give back through the goodness of their hearts," McCully says.
 "I don't think they realize how much of a difference they make in a patient's day.
 I'm very appreciative of those in our community who volunteer their time."